bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/octavian.budu/index.md

 I have finished the hardware section, a few more issues are on the clarity of the signal but a better antenna has been installed.

 ### Week 12 - 18 May
+I have implemented multiple encryption methods that should serve at the pleasure of the user to encrypt their message before sending via RF.

 ### Week 19 - 25 May
+I have implemented error handling on the user side so that if they make a small mistake when inserting keys and messages it doesn't panic the pico and instead it tells them the format they should use.

 ## Hardware